JamesStallworthy/Flight-LogBook/README.md

 The aim is to provide a free application that stores all files locally in CSV so can be easily exported somewhere else.

-Application is build using electron and nodejs.
+Application is built using electron and nodejs.
 When application is ready for a "release" I will add that to github.

 # To do
 - [x] Add new flight to log book